 He shook his head.
 “No, I came here all by myself.”

-"You traveled all this way alone?” the Prophet’s mouth hung open.
-“Why she’s not with you?”
+"You traveled all this way alone?”
+Her mouth hung open.
+“Why is she not with you?”

-Alexander followed her from a distance as they stumbled upon an opening of a cave with vines hanging down.
-A torch was hanging at the side of the cave and the Prophet held it as they walked down the stairs.
-Alexander walked slowly as he tried to avoid slipping on the wet stairs.
-Spiders crawled on the walls and he cringed as he saw them.
+Alexander followed her inside the hut.
+At the back there was an opening of a cave with more dripping vines hanging down.
+A torch hung at the side of the cave and the Prophet held it and they walked down the stairs.
+Alexander walked slowly to avoid slipping on the wet stairs.
+Spiders crawled on the walls and he cringed when he saw them.

-They got to the bottom of the stairs.
-Then they walked down a corridor and made inside a metallic chamber.
-Surrounding the room were broken computer screens and panels hanging down the ceiling.
+They got to the bottom of the stairs and walked down a corridor and went inside a metallic chamber.
+Around the room were broken computer screens and panels hanging from the ceiling.
 At the center of the chamber was a blue glowing crystal ball.
-Alexander looked at the crystal as the Prophet hovered her hands around it.
+Alexander looked around nervously.
+The Prophet hovered her hands over the crystal.

 “What is that?”
 Alexander asked.

 The Prophet explained.
 “This orb holds the memory of our gods.
-They came to our world from the heavens and raised us to build civilization.
-As they raised us, but they all vanished from the fire in the heavens.”
+They came to our world from the heavens and created us.
+They raised us to build a civilization, but they all vanished from the fire in the heavens.”

-“The fire in heavens?”
-Alexander asked.
-“There was an actual fire up there?”
+“The fire in the heavens?
+You mean there was an actual fire up there?”

-So Alexander puts his hand on the orb and so did the Prophet.
-As he closed his eyes, he found himself in a city.
-The sky blackened as large ships blocked the sunlight.
-Then these ships threw fireballs down to the surface.
-The ground shook and everything got caught on fire.
+Alexander nodded.
+He put his hand on the orb and so did the Prophet.
+He closed his eyes and found himself in a city.
+The sky blackened as large ships blocked the sunlight, throwing fireballs down to the surface.
+The ground shook and everything caught fire.
 An army of demons landed and started shooting at everyone.
-Civilians ran down the street as soldiers stayed behind to fend off the demons.
+Innocents ran down the street as soldiers stayed behind to fend off the demons.

-“Alexander, that was a glimpse of what we would face in the future,” said the Prophet.
+“Alexander, you only saw a glimpse of what we would face in the future,” said the Prophet.

-The Prophet said, “There is more to the future that you have to know!”
+The Prophet stated, “There is more to the future that you have to know.”

 “No!” he shouted.
 “I don’t want to see more of it!”

 He ran up the stairs and sprinted out of the cave.
-He ran passed the hut and down the meadow.
+He ran past the hut and through the meadow.
 Then he heard someone calling his name.
 It turned out to be his mother.
 Following her voice through the jungle, he found his mother at a creek.

 “Mother!”
 Alexander ran to hold her.

-“Alexander!”
-Helen held him tightly.
-“What are you doing all alone here?!”
+“Alexander!” his mother held him tightly.
+“What are you doing all alone here?”

-“You what?”
-Helen raised his eyebrows.
+“You what?” she raised his eyebrows.
 “You were not supposed to!”

 “I wanted to know what I am,” he said still shaking.
-“The Prophet should me a horrifying future of demons killing us all!”
+“The Prophet showed me a horrifying future of demons killing us all.”

-Nadnerb and the Prophet met up with the two.
-Helen shouted, "What did you do?!"
+Nadnerb and the Prophet met up with the two of them.
+His mother shouted, "What did you do?"

-"I should him a glimpse of the future we would all face,” the Prophet said.
-“But I was going to show what we could do to survive.”
+"I only showed him a glimpse of the future,” the Prophet said.
+“But I was going to show him more.”

 "I saw the end of us!
 We are all going to get killed by demons!"
 Alexander shouted.

 "What can we do?
-Are we going to die?" cried Alexander.
+Are we going to die?" he cried.

 "No, we are not going to die.
 The demons are not coming after us soon,” Nadnerb stated and turned to the Prophet.
 “Right?”

-Nadnerb shouted, “Helen, get back to your home and grab as many things as you two need!”
+Nadnerb turned to Alexander’s mother.
+“Helen, get back to your home and grab as many things as you two need!”

 “And meet us back at my hut!” the Prophet added.

-“Come on!”
-Helen grabbed Alexander’s hand as they ran back home.
+“Come on!” his mother grabbed Alexander’s hand as they ran back home.